tkim/emsx_api_doc/source/excel/requestResponseCom.rst

 ModifyRouteEx 						Modify child route
 RouteEx 							Route existing order
 RouteManuallyEx 					Route manually and notify EMSX that it is routed.
-SellSideAck 						Request to acknowlede an order on EMSX to EMSX setting SellSideReject 						Request to reject an order on EMSX to EMSX setting
 =================================== =================================================================